Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 April 4, 2013 - Roger Ebert

 Ebert completed his high school courses while also taking classes at the University of Illinois as an entry-level student.
-After graduating high school, he attended college full time, eventually getting his undergraduate degree.
+After graduating from high school, he attended college full time, eventually getting his undergraduate degree.
 As an undergraduate, he was president of the US Student Press Association and began writing film reviews.

 Ebert moved to Chicago a few years later, beginning his career as a film critic for The Chicago Sun-Times.
 His personal life was just as successful as his career, finally giving up alcoholism in 1979 and marrying Charlie "Chaz" Hammelsmith in 1992.
 It seemed like life couldn't get any better.